Dodgeball-TF/ShrimpStat/api/README.md

-# shrimpstats WebApp Package
+# shrimpstats API Package

-This package contains the web application for shrimpstats, which focuses on server-side rendered functions and templates using htmx and axum.
+This package contains the API for shrimpstats, which is a data processing and business logic package.
+It is responsible for handling all the information processing related to shrimpstats and does not include any server-side rendered HTML.
-It also utilizes htmx-ws for streaming content, which requires streaming capabilities.

 ## Overview

-The shrimpstats WebApp package is responsible for handling the server-side rendering of shrimpstats.
-It provides functions and templates that utilize htmx and axum to generate dynamic HTML content.
+The shrimpstats API package is designed to handle the business logic and data processing tasks for shrimpstats.
+It provides a set of functions and classes that can be used to manipulate and analyze data related to shrimpstats.

 ## Usage

-The shrimpstats WebApp package includes WebSocket endpoints for streaming and REST endpoints for CRUD operations.
-These endpoints enable real-time communication between clients and the shrimpstats API server.
+The shrimpstats API package includes WebSocket endpoints for streaming as well as REST endpoints for CRUD operations.
+These endpoints can be used to establish real-time communication between clients and the shrimpstats API server.